kyma-project/cloud-manager/docs/user/tutorials/01-40-aws-vpc-peering.md

 ## Prerequisites

 * The Cloud Manager module enabled in your Kyma cluster
 * The AWS CLI configured.
-For instructions, see the [AWS documentation] (https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
+For instructions, see the [AWS documentation](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 ## Steps <!-- {docsify-ignore} -->